 In May 2017, JCM Power launched its Asian platform, partnering with the JS Group through its acquisition of an interest in the 50MW Hawa wind farm located in Jhimpir, Pakistan.
 The project achieved commercial operation in Q1 2018.
-OPIC, the US development bank, is providing debt financing for the project.
+DFC, the U.S. International Development Finance Corporation, is providing debt financing for the project.
 In addition to the Hawa wind farm, JCM is also exploring the development of other power projects in Pakistan as part of its Asian platform.

 • Letter of Intent (LOI) & Land Lease: LOI issued in February 2012 and land leased in November 2012